NullDesk/nullmailer/README.md

 A `MailMessage` may define multiple recipients, each potentially having their own personalized substitutions.
 The Mailer extensions will ensure that **each recipient receives a separate and isolated email** message.

-Each `MailMessage` is converted into one `DeliveryItem`.
-When sending, each delivery item is sent as a unique email.
-If a history store is used, each `DeliveryItem` has its own status and history.
+Each `MailMessage` is converted into one or more `DeliveryItem` instances.
+When sending mail, each delivery item will be sent as a unique email.

+If a history store is used, then each `DeliveryItem` has its own history record.

 ### <a name="subs"></a>Substitutions and PersonalizedSubstitutions